 In creating Daughter of the Sun, I wanted to imagine my bulky womb.
 I used red clay to form the womb and the conceptual fibroids.
 The small bust is a portrait of a woman, but it also represents me.
 The pieces were fired separately and assembled later.
 The wooden flowers and dried leaves were added at the end of the process to represent how I feel about living with fibroids.

 This topic is important to me because the main treatment for fibroids is usually a hysterectomy or treatment that stops the period for intervals of time.
 I have discussed fibroids and the discomfort they create for me with my gynaecologists.
-My decision to forgo any treatment is a decision I can live with.
+My decision to forgo any treatment is one I can live with.
 The heavy bleeding is cumbersome and there have been some embarrassing situations.
 However I would only go under the knife if the fibroids became cancerous.
 So I will continue living with fibroids and continue to conceptualize how these foreign growths exist within me.